Blog

 The Brief

 VistaJet is the world’s fastest growing private aviation company.
 Their fleet covers the globe and the state-of-the-art planes are equipped for travellers requiring the very best in private jet travel.
 The brief was to create 360s and interfaces of the fleet that reflected the consistently high quality and luxury of the VistaJet experience.
-These were for display offline at sales meetings and online as a marketing tool.
+These multi-scene 360s form a private jet virtual tour used both offline in sales meetings and online as a marketing tool.

 The Challenges